 NordPass came into a saturated market in 2019 and took one year to become one of the consumer’s favorite password managers.
 This isn't surprising, considering the tool was created by NordSec – the people behind the popular (and quite awesome) NordVPN service.
-Security, privacy, and ease of use are in this company's DNA, and NordPass does really well in each of these areas.
+Security, privacy, and ease of use are in this company's DNA, and NordPass does absolutely great in each of these areas.

 Yet there's more to a good password manager than just security and a good interface.
 So what exactly does this password manager bring to the table?
-We investigate in our NordPass review.
+We investigate it in our NordPass review.